jrahyab/jrahyab.github.io/work.md

 ## MIT Regional Entrepreneurship Acceleration Program (MIT REAP)

-At MIT REAP, I support leadership teams from around the world in designing and executing **innovation-driven growth strategies**.
+At MIT REAP, I support teams from around the world in designing and executing **innovation-driven growth strategies**.

-My work focuses on translating high-level economic priorities into **focused, action-oriented initiatives**, including:

 - Program design and execution for global, multi-stakeholder teams
 - Faculty coordination and engagement with regional innovation ecosystems